An Arborist's Manual to Tree Cutting Down

 Overhanging Branches

-Overhanging branches of trees located close to power lines or structures can be a danger to safety and property.
-If you have concerns about branches hanging overhanging, it’s best to get the tree assessed by an arborist who will determine whether removal or pruning is needed.
+The branches of overhanging trees which are located close to buildings or power lines can pose a risk to property and safety.
+If you have concerns regarding branches that hang overhanging you should have the tree evaluated by an arborist who will determine if pruning or removal is required.

 FAQs